phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 '''
 ```

+🚀 Run it!
+You’ll see a combo box with 3 entries.
+Select one and it will be shown in the box.

 &emsp; You can add items to a QComboBox by passing a list of strings to .addItems().
 Items will be added in the order they are provided. \
 &emsp; QComboBox can also be editable, allowing users to enter values not currently in the list and either have them inserted, or simply used as a value.
 To make the box editable: ``` widget.setEditable(True) ``` \
 &emsp; You can also set a flag to determine how the insert is handled.
 These flags are stored on the QComboBox class itself and are listed below—